 This Cozy Farmhouse Porch Makeover is a quick and simple porch makeover for a small city farmhouse porch.
 Make the most of your living spaces by decorating and enjoying them to their fullest.

-Although I am not one to copy anothers style rather more one to bring elements of a particular style that I like and leave the rest to my own design.
+Although I am not one to copy another style rather more one to bring elements of a particular style that I like and leave the rest to my own design.
 There are some basic rules when going for a more traditional farmhouse style.
-Even if it is one you are dead set to make your own.
-I find an American flag not only brings a bit of patriotism but also a beautiful feeling of that old Americana farmhouse flare.
+Even if it is one you are dead set make your own.
+I find an American flag not only brings a bit of patriotism.
+But also the charm of that old-time Americana vibe we all love so much.
 I don’t believe any American farmhouse porch can be complete without one.

 Textures and Throws